STU48: 2020: Mitsuki Imamura appointed captain, AKB48 Group singing contest

-2021–present: Theater ship final tour, Nana Okada's departure, New Wave Project
+2021–2022: Theater ship final tour, Nana Okada's departure, New Wave Project

 On January 15, 2021, STU48 appeared in its first concert at the Nippon Budokan, where they announced the release of their sixth single on February 17 and performed the title song live for the first time.
 The STU48-go went on its final tour from April 10 to May 23, with the last stop of the tour being Hiroshima Port in Hiroshima City.

 On September 12, during the last day of the STU48 summer tour at Hiroshima Sun Plaza Hall, the seventh single was announced.
 It was also announced that effective October 2021, all active second generation trainees would be promoted into full members.
 Nana Okada also announced that she would end her concurrency with STU48 after the promotions of the single has ended.
 Her last concert with the group was on March 18, 2022, at the Kobe Kokusai Hall.

 On September 20, STU48 announced a collaboration with Actor's School Hiroshima called the "New Wave Project", an STU48 trainee recruitment project exclusively for active ASH students, at the 2021 ASH Autumn Act.
 Four New Wave Project participants were announced to have been accepted as STU48 trainees in February 2022 and started their activities in May.

 In January 2022, STU48 members took five of the top 8 finalist positions at the fourth AKB48 Group No. 1 Singing Ability Contest, including the top three: Nana Okada (1st place), Yura Ikeda (2nd), Honoka Yano (3rd), Sara Shimizu (5th), and Mitsuki Imamura (7th).
 Their eighth single "Hana wa Dare no Mono?" was released on April 13.
 They held their first concert at the Hiroshima Green Arena on July 11 for their fifth anniversary celebration.

+2023–present: Mitsuki Imamura's graduation, Azumi Okada appointed captain

+On December 24, 2023, during STU48's annual Christmas concert, captain Mitsuki Imamura announced that she will be graduating from the group.
+Her graduation concert was on March 31, 2024, at the Hiroshima International Conference Center.
+2.5th Generation member Azumi Okada took Imamura's place as captain.